JazminVidal/gop-dnn-epadb/README.md

 # Kaldi GOP-DNN on Epa-DB

 This repository has the tools to run a Kaldi-based GOP-DNN algorithm on Epa-DB, a database of non-native English speech by Spanish speakers from Argentina.
-It uses a TDNN-F chain model which is downloaded from the Kaldi website and Kaldi's official GOP-DNN recipe.
+It uses a TDNN-F chain model downloaded from Kaldi website and Kaldi's official GOP-DNN recipe.

-It also provides a modified version of Kaldi's compute-gop.cc binary that allows to compute to different types of normalizations plus a modified version of the TDNN-F model that uses a different head.
-Both, head and normalization type, are set as parameters in the 01_run.sh script.

-If you use this code or the Epa database, please cite the following paper:
+If you use this code or the Epa-DB database, please cite the following paper:

 *J. Vidal, L. Ferrer, L. Brambilla, "EpaDB: a database for the development of pronunciation assessment systems", [isca-speech](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1839.html)*